Proficient CS Ops Begins With Clear Ownership Responsibilities

 Establishing CS KPIs

-2. Document KPI definitions and calculations
+2. KPI definitions and calculations documented

-1. List out all major projects
+1. List all major responsibility domains

 2. Assign statuses and ownership for clarity